I Told You

-I Told You is the debut studio album by Canadian rapper Tory Lanez.
+I Told You is the debut studio album by Canadian singer Tory Lanez.
 It was released on August 19, 2016, through Mad Love Records and Interscope Records.
 Recording sessions took place from 2015 to 2016.
 The production on the album was contributed by Lanez, alongside several other record producers such as Benny Blanco, Cashmere Cat, Frank Dukes, DJ Dahi, Pop Wansel and Noah Breakfast, among others.

 I Told You was supported by two singles: "Say It" and "Luv".
-The album received generally mixed reviews from music critics but despite that, it was a commercial success.
+Despite commercial success, the album received generally mixed reviews from music critics.
 It debuted at number four on the US Billboard 200 chart, earning 52,000 album-equivalent units in its first week.

 Recording and production

 In an interview with HotNewHipHop, Lanez spoke on the album: "I was tryna come up with a title for mad long and that what was kind of slowing me down cause I didn't want to make music off the wrong title...
 I might fuck around and not put no features on it.
 It has to have features that I can put on it and then there's those days where I'm like 'you know, I don't really need any features on it'.
 I prefer albums in the 10-12 [track list range], you know that 18 be too long sometime because sometimes I wanna listen to an album from top to front and 18 songs is like 70 minutes of music.
 That's too much for me to comprehend and understand and I really want people to look at the musicalities of what we're putting out as far as the product and how good it is."